-For decades, the sturdy brick buildings downtown (the waterfront fire in 1849 that destroyed acres of frame homes and businesses resulting in an ordinance requiring all new buildings be built in brick) had fallen into ruin.
+For decades, the sturdy brick buildings downtown (the waterfront fire in 1849 that destroyed acres of frame homes and businesses resulting in the law that all new buildings be built in brick) had fallen into ruin.
 You can still drive down Olive Boulevard on the weekends and think a bomb must have dropped and eliminated everyone.
 Union Station has its Paris/London/Singapore version of a Ferris Wheel to attract tourists and residents, but the rest of downtown is still in transition.
 The shadow of Eero Saarinen\’s beautiful stainless steel Gateway Arch (an optimistic symbol of a city that lost its luster) erected in 1965 frames the Old Court House where the Dred Scott case was tried in 1857.

-Two sisters, Katherine McPheeters and Lizzy Rickard. have succeeded in creating a novel community, a tribute to their great grandparents’ farm and nursery in Clarksville, Missouri.
+Two sisters, Katherine McPheeters and Lizzy Rickard. have succeeded in creating a novel community, a tribute to their great grandparents\’ farm and nursery in Clarksville, Missouri.
 Behind the unassuming brick façade of a former 1920s automotive repair/plastics/cabinet manufacturing warehouse, Bowood has been serving a loyal fanbase with an abundance of flowering plants, shrubs and all-things garden for over 13 years.
 The two sisters are tasteful curators of everything from garden tools to homewares that also nurture the spirit.
-What\’s original here is that the enormous complex of structures housing a store, hothouse, Studio event space, make-up salon, rental apartments and rooftop vegetable garden and hoop house that provides farm-to-fork produce for their Cafe Osage.
+What\’s original here is that the enormous complex houses a store, hothouse, Studio event space, make-up salon, rental apartments and rooftop vegetable garden and hoop house that provides farm to fork produce for their Cafe Osage.
 Most recently, the new Holliday (named after their great grandmother) across the street offers a high level of aesthetically curated essential luxuries.

 Holliday is an inviting, inspirational space filled with a unique mix to stock your life with handmade, handcrafted goods and jewelry, many of which are from local artisans and artists.
 The selection is design-driven with an eye to affordability and a hand feel with a botanicals theme.
 Millennial moms can find well designed birthday party accessories and storybook costumes for their kids.
 Bowood has stylish pots, vases and containers, along with healthy plants, seeds, bulbs, gardening and flower arranging books and curated garden tools to make any indoor garden flourish.